Garrett and coaching staff add 12 on defense, 11 on offense and one on special teams

 Photos by Rick Smith

-During the 2016 season, Garrett was the offensive coordinator and quarterbacks coach at the University of Richmond which posted a 10-4 record and advanced to the NCAA FCS Playoff quarterfinals under Danny Rocco.
+Prior to arriving at Lafayette, Garrett was the offensive coordinator and quarterbacks coach at the University of Richmond for the 2016 season, posting a 10-4 record while helping lead the Spiders to the NCAA FCS Playoff quarterfinals under Danny Rocco.
 Richmond averaged 28.6 points and 410 yards of total offense per game, both second-best in the 12-team Colonial Athletic Association.
 Garrett's pro-style passing offense led the CAA with 271.5 yards per game.

 Garrett spent the 2015 season as a quality control specialist for the offense at the University of Florida and served as the offensive coordinator at Oregon State University during the 2014 season.
 While at Oregon State, Garrett coached under current Nebraska head man Mike Riley, when OSU averaged nearly 26 points per game and put up 35 in a signature win against a top-10 Arizona State team.